stageor/insurance-data-analysis/README.md

 ## 1. Project Overview

-This project analyzes an insurance dataset to identify the factors influencing medical insurance charges.
-The goal is to understand which variables contribute most to cost variations using exploratory data analysis (EDA) and visualization.
+This project examines an insurance dataset to determine the key drivers of medical insurance charges.
+It focuses on identifying which variables most strongly influence cost variations through structured exploratory data analysis and clear visualizations.

-The dataset contains demographic and lifestyle attributes such as age, BMI, smoking status, number of children, gender, and region, along with the corresponding insurance charges.
+The dataset includes demographic and lifestyle factors such as age, BMI, smoking status, number of dependents, gender, and region, along with the associated insurance charges.

 ---